Ibuprofen for children

 If you think you may have given your child an extra dose of ibuprofen by mistake, wait at least 12 hours before giving them any more.

-If your child has had more than a double dose of ibuprofen, take them to hospital straight away.
+If your child has had more than a double dose of ibuprofen, take them your nearest hospital accident and emergency (A&E) department straight away.

 If you can, take the box or leaflet inside the packet plus any remaining medicine with you to the hospital.